William-King977/cloud_computing_and_aws/EC2 and VPC/VPC Creation Guide/README.md

 The database instance is now accessible to the internet.
 1. SSH into the database instance just like your app instance.
-2. Create the provisions file and copy, paste the contents.
+2. Import the provisions file just like the app (no need to modify the contents)
 3. Run the provisions file
 4. With the operations complete, remove the private subnet from the public route table.
 5. Remove the HTTP rule from the security group.
-7. Reconnect (SSH) into both instances.
+6. Reconnect (SSH) into both instances.
-8. NOTE: for the app, one will need to run `seed.js`
+7. NOTE: for the app, one will need to run `seed.js`

 ### Step 8: Creating a Public NACL for the VPC
 Ensure that you are in the VPC section (not EC2).